-- >> Creating career opportunities across our company and enhancing our position as an employe choice. - Utilizing and strengthening the capabilities and know-how of our people. \rightarrow - >> Developing a more attractive working environment, based on a culture of teamwork, respect, & ac->> Social: Our aspiration is to offer a unique employee experience and a working environment that stands out, based on a positive corporate culture, fair treatment, and development opportunities.
-At the same, countability. we take action to expand our leading position in the field of Responsible Gaming, as well as to support >> Recognizing and rewarding our people's contribution to the achievement of our business objectives. >> Offering substantial benefits for our people and their families, such as a health and life insurance plan society in practice. - or a new pension scheme.
+- >> Creating career opportunities across our company and enhancing our position as an employer of choice. - Utilizing and strengthening the capabilities and know-how of our people. - >> Developing a more attractive working environment, based on a culture of teamwork, respect, & accountability. - >> Recognizing and rewarding our people's contribution to the achievement of our business objectives. - >> Offering substantial benefits for our people and their families, such as a health and life insurance plan or a new pension scheme.